flame-engine/flame/packages/flame_riverpod/README.md

 # flame_riverpod

-Helpers for using Riverpod in conjunction with Flame - to share state from the game into other parts of your application, or from other parts of your application into your game.

-## Getting started

-Check out the example package to see a FlameGame with a custom Component being updated alongside a comparable Flutter widget.
-Both depend on a StreamProvider.
+Riverpod is a reactive caching and data-binding framework for Dart & Flutter.

+In `flutter_riverpod`, widgets can be configured to rebuild when the state of a provider changes.

+When using Flame, we are interacting with components, which are *not* Widgets.

+`flame_riverpod` provides the `ComponentRef` and `HasComponentRef` to facilitate managing state from Providers in your Flame Game.

 ## Usage
-Your widget that extends `FlameGame` should use the `HasComponentRef` mixin, and accept a WidgetRef inside its constructor.
-This is mapped to a `ComponentRef`, which exposes a subset of the functionality users of Riverpod will be familiar with - this is because Components are *not* Widgets!
+Your Widget that extends `FlameGame` should use the HasComponentRef mixin, and accept a WidgetRef inside its constructor, and should be wrapped in a ConsumerStatefulWidget, as per the example.

-In Riverpod with Flame, you should use `listen` to subscribe to updates from a provider.
-Alternatively, you could use `ref.read` as you would elsewhere in Flutter.
+The `listen` method can be used within any Component that uses the HasComponentMixin to subscribe to updates from a provider.

+Alternatively, you could use `ref.read` as you would elsewhere when consuming `flutter_riverpod`.

+Subscriptions to a provider are managed in accordance with the lifecycle of a Flame Component: initialization occurs when a Component is mounted, and disposal occurs when a Component is removed.

 ```dart
 /// An excerpt from the Example.
 Check it out!